-Great to serve over rice or with a side of homemade garlic naan bread.
+Great to serve over basmati rice or with a side of vegan sourdough garlic naan bread.

-We do curry night about once a week, and this Aloo Matar really hit the curry spot!
+We do curry night about once a month, and this potato pea coconut curry (also called aloo matar) really hit the curry spot!
 Its a rich and flavorful blend of potatoes, peas, and warm spices in a rich coconut milk broth.

 Vegan and gluten free, this is one hearty meal that we keep going back to.
 It’s ready in about 30 minutes, so it makes the perfect easy weeknight meal!